jwiegley/johnwiegley/drafts/drafts.md

 transforming our inward life, then moving outward to combat the dark with candle-like sacrifice of time and effort.
 And it needn’t be always through acts of heroism; every crashing river is the united action of mere drops.

 # Text

-A flower is made to love the sun; by opening its arms it discovers the fulfillment of its being, becoming radiant and full of color through that connection.

-# Text